 In my personal experience, I found that once I’d done my internship and was able to add tasks and accomplishments to my CV to go alongside my academic achievements, interest from companies skyrocketed.
 It’s because someone who already has experience is less of a risk.
 The fact that someone has already hired you and the new company can see what you’ve done really boosts your EMPLOYABILITY.

 Let’s say a company is looking for someone to work in their operations department, are they going to hire the person who has been reading about Six Sigma and lean production processes for three years or the person who has actually been working in the industry?
 The same is true of so many industries such as sales, IT, finance, teaching and more.
-Practical experience looks great on your CV and can also help with answering difficult interview questions as you have real world experience to draw upon and things to talk about!
+The practical experience looks great on your CV and can also help with answering difficult interview questions as you have real-world experience to draw upon and things to talk about!

 Jobs or at least, interviews often go to people that businesses and recruiters already have some connection with, this is an unfortunate situation I suffered from for a long time.
 I had no connections in Barcelona and did no networking, thinking and hoping that my talent and hard work would get me the job, sad thing is in many instances, this isn’t the case.
 As we will see later in a case study with Munish, he was clever enough to utilize a link between his University and a company which got him an introduction, meaning he was not just a faceless CV anymore, but a real person with skills and something to offer, this is INVALUABLE.